tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

 #### 10. Double Ninth Festival (重阳节 / Chóngyáng jié)
 - Falls on the 9th day of the 9th lunar month
 - Traditional activities include climbing mountains and drinking chrysanthemum wine
-- Also known as Senior Citizens' Festival in modern times
+- Also known as Senior CitiCháns' Festival in modern times

 #### 11. Halloween (October 31)
 - Cultural holiday with ancient Celtic roots